oppia/oppia-android/wiki/Installing-Oppia-Android.md

         <img width="1029" alt="Image" src="https://github.com/user-attachments/assets/efcc4e6e-b6ba-44fc-9c96-aa381de83911" />

-        * If you already have a project open in Android Studio, in the right hand toolbar, locate `device Manager`.
+        * If you already have a project open in Android Studio, in the right hand toolbar, locate `Device Manager`.
       - Click the **+**, and then click **Create Virtual Device**.
       - Follow the wizard to create a phone and a tablet AVD, setting the **system image** to be one of `API Level 30` or `API Level 34` as installed above.
       - After creating your devices, you will be able to see a list of all the devices on the device manager panel.